pyscript/docs/docs/user-guide/builtins.md

 ### `pyscript.js_import`

-If you have a lot of JavaScript modules referenced in your configuration, startup performance may be degraded as these are downloaded.

 If a JavaScript module is only needed under certain circumstances, we provide an asynchronous way to import packages that were not originally referenced in your configuration.